pinple/copy2clipboard/README.md

 ## Thanks

-If you feel good about it, please give me a star.
+If you feel good about it, please give me a star⭐.